MaxGalindo150/deeprl/docs/source/installation.rst

 Installation Guide
 ==================

-To start using DeepRL, follow these simple installation instructions.
+To start using deeprl, follow these simple installation instructions.

 **Basic Installation:**
 -----------------------
-The easiest way to install DeepRL is through `pip`.
+The easiest way to install deeprl is through `pip`.
 Run the following command:

 .. code-block:: bash

-    pip install deeprl
+    pip install deeprlearn

-This will install the core dependencies required to use DeepRL.
+This will install the core dependencies required to use deeprl.

 **Optional Dependencies:**
 --------------------------